 Guardian of the Doors of Israel

-“King Ardavan IV of Parthia sent a pearl of purest radiance to Rabbi [Yehudah the Prince] and requested: Send me something equally precious in return.
+“King Ardavan IV of Parthia sent a pearl of purest radiance to Rabbi [Yehudah ha-Nasi] and requested: Send me something equally precious in return.
 Rabbi sent him a mezuzah.
 The king sent back word: I sent you something beyond price, and you sent me something that sells for a debased coin of no value!
 Rabbi replied: My desirable things and your desirable things are not to be compared.
-You sent me something that I have to guard; I sent you something that guards while you lie asleep, as it is said: When you walk about, it will guide you, when you lie down, it will guard you… (Proverbs 6:22)” (JT Peah 1).
+You sent me something that I have to guard; I sent you something that guards while you lie asleep, as is said: [Keep, my son, your father’s command, and do not abandon your mother’s teaching.
+Bind them on your heart at all times, garland them round your neck.]
+When you walk about, it will guide you, when you lie down, it will guard you, [when you wake, it will converse with you] (Proverbs 6:22)” (JT Peah 1:1, 15d).

-“[When] Onkelos the son of Kalonymus became a proselyte, the Emperor sent a contingent of Roman [soldiers] after him but he enticed them by [citing] scriptural verses and they became converted to Judaism… So they took hold of him; and as they were walking on he saw the mezuzah which was fixed on the door-frame and he placed his hand on it saying to them: ‘Now what is this?’ and they replied: ‘You tell us then.’
-Said he, ‘According to universal custom, the mortal king dwells within, and his servants keep guard on him without; but [in the case of] the blessed Holy One it is His servants who dwell within whilst He keeps guard on them from without; as it is said: YHWH guards your going and coming, now and for evermore (Psalms 121:8).
-Then they, too, were converted to Judaism.
-[The Emperor] he sent for him no more” (BT Avodah Zarah 11a).
+“[When] Onqelos the son of Qalonymus became a convert, the Emperor sent a contingent of Roman [guards] after him but he enticed them with scriptural verses and they became converted….
+So they took hold of him; and as they were walking on he saw the mezuzah which was fixed on the doorpost and he placed his hand on it saying to them: ‘What is this?’ and they replied: ‘You tell us.’
+He said, ‘According to the way of the world, a king of flesh and blood dwells within, and his servants keep guard on him without; but the blessed Holy One, it is His servants who dwell within while He keeps guard on them from without; as is said: YHWH guards your going and coming, now and for evermore (Psalms 121:8).
+Then they, too, were converted.
+[The Emperor] sent for him no more” (BT Avodah Zarah 11a).